Full-time: One year, Part-time: Two years.

 Abuidrees, A. S., Alghafri, R. H. and Hadi, S. (2016).
 Rapid amplification of the RM-Yplex assay.
 Electrophoresis. doi:10.1002/elps.201500549

-Hadi is an active researcher and academician in Forensic Genetics & Medicine.
+Hadi is a reader, an active researcher and academician in Forensic Medicine & Genetics.
 He has co-authored an undergraduate text book ‘An Introduction to Forensic Genetics’ and several book chapters.
 He has published widely in various forensic journals and is a reviewer for several of them.

 Will is a well-known researcher in the field of forensic genetics and has published over 50 papers.
 He has authored the undergraduate text book An Introduction to Forensic Genetics’ and edited ‘Forensic DNA Typing Protocols (Second Edition); he is also a current Editor for ‘Science and Justice’, which is the journal of the Chartered Society of Forensic Sciences, UK.